Measuring the metacognition of AI: Introduction

 Regardless, in what follows, our focus is only on the \textit{metacognitive sensitivity} of LLMs: the ability of LLMs to distinguish their correct responses from their incorrect ones.
-Existing studies have already explored the metacognitive sensitivity of LLMs \cite{li2025beyond, ackerman2025evidence, cash2025quantifying}.
+Existing studies have already explored the metacognitive sensitivity of LLMs \cite{li2025beyond, seo2026advice, cash2025quantifying}.
 However, in almost all of these studies, the metrics used to quantify metacognitive sensitivity present a fundamental limitation.
 The reason for this is that in order to determine whether an agent has a ``good'', ``poor'', ``optimal'', ``sub-optimal'', ``better than'' or ``worse than'' metacognitive sensitivity, one must necessarily take into account \textit{cognitive sensitivity} (also known as type 1 sensitivity).
 Cognitive sensitivity—often quantified by $d'$—is the sensitivity associated with the primary task (i.e., the cognitive task targeted by confidence judgments).
 The key point is that \textit{cognitive sensitivity determines the amount of information available for the subsequent confidence judgment task}.
-This statement can be derived from \textit{signal detection theory} (SDT) under minimal assumptions about how internal evidence is used for confidence judgments.\footnote{Yet, the scope of this statement is not limited to systems strictly following SDT assumptions.
-We refer to SDT only because it offers a precise mathematical intuition for why cognitive sensitivity determines the amount of information available for the subsequent confidence rating task.} On the one hand, this means that there is an upper bound on metacognitive sensitivity.
-Optimal metacognitive sensitivity is reached when confidence judgments are made using all the available information.\footnote{Having said this, in some specific cases, additional information can be accumulated between the primary task and the confidence judgment task, allowing metacognitive sensitivity to become higher than optimal.} On the other hand, this means that metacognitive sensitivity is highly dependent on cognitive sensitivity.
+This statement can be derived from \textit{signal detection theory} (SDT) under minimal assumptions about how internal evidence is used for confidence judgments.
+On the one hand, this means that there is an upper bound on metacognitive sensitivity.
+Optimal metacognitive sensitivity is reached when confidence judgments are made using all the available information (having said this, in some specific cases, additional information can be accumulated between the primary task and the confidence judgment task, allowing metacognitive sensitivity to become higher than optimal).
+On the other hand, this means that metacognitive sensitivity is highly dependent on cognitive sensitivity.
 It is crucial to understand what this means.
 When two agents exhibit different levels of metacognitive sensitivity, this may be nothing more than a direct byproduct of their difference in cognitive sensitivity.
 In short, without taking cognitive sensitivity—$d'$—into account, one cannot know whether an observed difference in metacognitive sensitivity reflects a genuine difference in metacognitive abilities or merely a difference in cognitive sensitivity.